MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/hdv/HdvPciDeviceStop.md

 # HDV_PCI_DEVICE_STOP function

-Function called to notify the emulated device that the virtual processors of the VM are about to be stopped
+Function called to notify the emulated device that the virtual processors of the VM are about to be stopped.

 ## Syntax